How to Install an SSL Certificate in JBoss?

 After validating the CSR, the CA will send the SSL certificate files to the registered email id.
 There can be a delay in receiving those, depending upon the type of validation you have chosen for your website.

-So, once you have received the mail, open it and download and extract all the files that are there in the .zip folder.
+So, once you have received the mail, open it and download and extract all the files in the .zip folder.
 Make sure that you have downloaded all the files listed below:

 • Primary SSL certificate with either one of the extensions (.pem, .cer, or .crt)